Goinn/Synth-Playlist-Wizard/README.md

 ## Features

-* load song info from Synth Riders directory (Custom_Songs)
+* load song info from Synth Riders directory (Custom_Songs) and from synthriderz.com database
-* create preset playlists (all songs sorted by name in reversed order, by mpm, by length and by date)
+* create preset playlists (all local songs sorted by name in reversed order, bpm, duration, date, mapper and artist)

 ## TODO

+Make a proper GUI

 ## License